 At Ormond Neuroscience, we believe that brain health means more than “managing symptoms.”
 It means healing and rebuilding the brain itself.

-That’s why we offer vagus nerve stimulation as a cutting-edge treatment option for depression, brain injury, and other neurological challenges.
+That’s why we offer vagus nerve stimulation as a cutting-edge treatment adjunct for depression, brain injury, and other neurological challenges.
 For patients who have tried medication after medication without lasting relief, VNS offers a scientifically grounded way to restore plasticity, protect memory, and regrow the very circuits depression wears down.

 The Important Stuff